course-fish274-2022/Will-Lionfish/README.md

 2. scripts/Lionfish_Project.R -> this script is used to generate plots of the data, using the tidyverse package (specifically dplyr and ggplot2) to group and summarize data before outputting graphs of the data

+3. scripts/fish-analysis.R -> this script is used as a trial project.
+The script uses ggplot2 and dplyr to clean and display data on fish lengths

+4. scripts/knitr_notes.R -> this script is the notes for the 11/22 lecture on the knitr package.